 7.5 Unless alternative arrangements have been agreed, Arville may invoice the Customer for the Goods on or at any time after the completion of delivery.
 The Customer will pay the invoice in full and in cleared funds by the due date for payment stated on the invoice or, where no due date for payment is stated thereon, within thirty (30) days of the date of the invoice.
 Payment will be made to the bank account stated on the invoice or otherwise nominated in writing by Arville.
 Time of payment is of the essence.

 7.6 Any queries in respect of invoices should be brought to Arville’s attention within five (5) Business Days of the date of the invoice.
-If the Customer reasonably disputes an invoice, the Customer will pay the undisputed sum under the invoice in accordance with clause 7.5 whilst the Customer and Arville try and reach agreement over the disputed amount.
+If the Customer reasonably disputes an invoice, the Customer will pay the undisputed sum under the invoice in accordance with clause 7.5 whilst the Customer and Arville shall use reasonable endeavours to reach agreement over the disputed amount.

 7.7 The Customer will pay all amounts due under the Contract in full without any set-off, counterclaim, deduction or withholding.
 Arville may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by Arville to the Customer.